Abdul Qadir Baloch, Sanaullah Zehri, others to join PPP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The PPP is set to make waves on the political horizon of Balochistan today (Sunday) by holding its power show in which over a dozen leaders of the PML-N and other parties would announce joining it.
+ISLAMABAD: The PPP is set to make waves on the political of horizon of Balochistan today (Sunday) by holding its power show in which over a dozen leaders of the PMLN and other parties would announce joining it.

 Major names to join the PPP would be former president of PML-N Balochistan Lt Gen (R) Abdul Qadir Baloch and former chief minister Sardar Sanaullah Zehri.
 They will announce decision to join the PPP in Quetta in the presence of the PPP Chairman Bilawal Bhutto Zardari.